THM-DSDS-2020/lb-arachnet-wip/README.md

 # **Arachnet**

 **WORK IN PROGRESS**

-This tool will give you an overview on whats going on if you open a website in your browser.
+This tool will give yo an overview on whats going on if you open a website in your brwoser.
 Pictures, Scripts and more are loaded in the background some of them are essential to use the site but others are there to track you.
-This Add-on shows a list of the called URLs and the type of the called resource.
+Thsi Add-on shows a list of the called URLs and the type of the called resource.
-(The Add-on currently works ONLY on web.de -> to be fixed later)

 ## Getting Started